Stress busting tips for GCSE Results Day

 - Get contact phone numbers to hand

-- If you haven’t got the grades you expected be prepared to act quickly
+- Take action if you haven’t got the grades you expected

 - Have an offer of a job or apprenticeship?
 Contact the employer to negotiate your offer as they may still accept you

-- Planning to go to 6th form?
-Discuss your options with the Head of 6th form as soon as possible
+- Planning to go to sixth form?
+Discuss your options with the Head of sixth form as soon as possible

-- Get advice from school staff and your school’s careers adviser on the day or call us on 03300 248 258 to arrange to see an adviser
+- Get advice from school staff and your school’s careers adviser - our advisers will be in 65 schools across the Thames Valley on the day

 There are no comments for this post.
 Be the first to comment.

-Write A Comment for the Expecting GCSE Results?
-Checkout this advice post
+Write A Comment for the Stress busting tips for GCSE Results Day post

 To write a comment, please login...